Mibonacci/Simple-shell/README.md

-# Simple-shell
-Simple shell in C
+#this is a super simple shell programm written in C by the one and only mibonacci